Instant Star soundtracks: Trivia

-Not only does Alexz Johnson have multiple songs used throughout; but she also sings the theme song “Whatever It Takes” from season 11 thru season 14 of Degrassi: The Next Generation.
+Not only does Alexz Johnson have multiple songs used throughout many seasons of its soundtracks; but she also sings the theme song “Whatever It Takes” produced by Demacio "Demo" Castellón, from season 11 thru season 14 of Degrassi: The Next Generation.

 Both she and her character Jude Harrison's songs have variously been featured within its and Degrassi: Next Class’s canon.
 This resulted in making both artists individually existent within Degrassi’s overall continuity.

-It is unclear if this head-canon was incidentally never given thought, or if it was intentionally done.
+It remains however, unclear; if this head-canon was incidental and coincidently never given thought, or if it was intentionally done.